St Mirren chairman charged by SFA

 Last updated on .From the section St Mirren

-St Mirren chairman John Needham has been charged by the Scottish FA over tweets made about Rangers.
+St Mirren chairman John Needham has been charged by the Scottish FA over tweets he made about Rangers.

 Needham faces a hearing on 2 December on counts of "discriminatory or offensive" comments, bringing the game into disrepute and improper behaviour.